OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 1928 Winter | 8

--- Oldest athletes to win a gold medal.
+### 9. Fetch details of the oldest athletes to win a gold medal.
 ```sql
 select
 	*